Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Introduction

 The tidal deformability of a star is usually defined in terms of its tidal Love number, which describes the linear and \textit{adiabatic} (or ``prompt'') response of the star with respect to an imposed external gravitational field \cite{love-original-article,Hinderer:2009ca,Damour:2009vw,Binnington:2009bb}.
 Recently, extensions beyond this quasi-static response have begun to be investigated.
 One such extension is the study of ``dynamical tides,'' meant to represent f-mode-like harmonic oscillations of a star, which may be excited very close to merger~\cite{Hinderer:2016eia,Steinhoff:2016rfi,Schmidt:2019wrl}\footnote{Even if the f-mode is not resonantly excited during the inspiral, it may still bias the measurement of the tidal Love number \cite{Pratten:2021pro}.}.
 Here we consider a different extension of the quasi-static tidal response of a star to an external perturbation: the non-adiabatic, out-of-equilibrium, and \textit{dissipative} (or just dissipative for short) tidal response of a neutron star.
 After reviewing an effective-field-theory approach to define this quantity, we derive its impact on the phase of gravitational waves emitted during late inspiral but before the merger of a neutron star binary.

-One of the first attempts at quantifying the impact of dissipative effects on the gravitational-wave inspiral phase of neutron star binaries was performed by Bildsten and Cutler in \cite{1992ApJ...400..175B}.
-In that work, the authors estimated how viscosity would affect the binary through the process of \textit{viscous tidal spin up}.
-In a binary, the gravitational potential of one star induces a tidal bulge in the other star, and the presence of viscosity makes the bulge slightly lag the slowly changing gravitational potential, as the two objects orbit each other.
+Before reviewing earlier work, we first outline how dissipative effects impact the dynamics of two initially non-spinning stars in a binary.
+The gravitational potential of one star induces a tidal bulge in the other star, and the presence of viscosity makes the bulge slightly lag the slowly changing gravitational potential, as the two objects orbit each other.
 This lag then torques the star, which causes it to start spinning.
 This spinning motion requires energy and angular momentum, which is extracted from the orbital angular momentum of the system, thus accelerating the rate of inspiral.

-Ultimately, Bildsten and Cutler found that the viscous timescale for momentum transport across a neutron star would need to be of the order of the light-crossing time of the star in order for this effect to tidally lock the stars, and thus appreciably affect the binary evolution\footnote{Earlier work on the tidal interactions of neutron star binaries found similar results \cite{1992ApJ...398..234K}.}.
+It is well known that these effects play an important role in the tidal dynamics of giant stars and satellites (for reviews see \cite{Zahn:2008fk,Ogilvie_2014}).
+For giant stars, the effect of tidal dissipation is so large that it ultimately locks the spins of the objects in a binary system to the orbital frequency of the binary.
+One of the first attempts at quantifying the impact of dissipative effects on the gravitational-wave inspiral phase of neutron star binaries was performed by Bildsten and Cutler in \cite{1992ApJ...400..175B}.
+In that work, the authors estimated how viscosity would affect the binary through the process of \textit{dissipative tidal spin up}.
+Bildsten and Cutler found that the dissipative (through viscous forces) timescale for momentum transport across a neutron star would need to be of the order of the light-crossing time of the star in order for this effect to tidally lock the stars, and thus appreciably affect the binary evolution\footnote{Earlier work on the tidal interactions of neutron star binaries found similar results \cite{1992ApJ...398..234K}.}.
 Such a short viscous transport timescale would require values of shear/bulk viscosity that are unphysically large, which led them to conclude that viscous tidal spin up cannot be detected with gravitational-wave observations.
-This conclusion (see also \cite{1992ApJ...398..234K}) led to the general expectation that viscous effects should be unmeasurable during the inspiral\footnote{We note that non-viscous effects can also spin-up a neutron star as it orbits it companion, although these effect are also expected to be too small to be measurable \cite{Lai:1993di}}.
+This conclusion (see also \cite{1992ApJ...398..234K}) led to the general expectation that viscous effects should be unmeasurable during the inspiral\footnote{We note that non-viscous/non-dissipative effects can also spin-up a neutron star as it orbits it companion, although these effect are also expected to be too small to be measurable \cite{Lai:1993di}.}.